The Racetrack: The Sliding Rocks of Death Valley

-One of the most unusual places to visit in all of Death Valley is located 27 miles down a dirt road, only accessible via an all day adventure in a four-wheel drive car.
-This place is known as The Racetrack, but most people will just know it by its photos of rocks that seemingly move all by themselves across this dry, desolate lake bed.
-It was a must stop for us on our recent trip and is worth seeing for anyone that finds themselves in Death Valley as it is truly unique and is a fairly undisturbed natural attraction due to the difficulty and planning it takes to find yourself out there.
+One of the most unusual places to visit in all of Death Valley is located 27 miles down a dirt road, only accessible via an all-day adventure in a four wheel drive car.
+This place is known as The Racetrack, but most people will know it by its photos of rocks that seemingly move all by themselves across this dry, desolate lake bed.
+It was a must visit for us on our recent trip and is worth seeing for anyone that finds themselves in Death Valley.
+It is truly unique and is a relatively undisturbed natural attraction due to the difficulty and planning it takes to get yourself out there.
 Read on for history and photos of this unique place.

 History and Possible Explanation

-Getting to the Racetrack is an all day adventure during the winter months where it gets dark early.
-The Racetrack road is located about 50 miles North of Furnace Creek and then from there it is about 27 miles down a dirt road where your speed will rarely ever reach more than 25 MPH.
-The road itself is not overly bad, however it is washboard almost the entire time and really jumbles you around as you drive on it.
-Most people say to plan on an hour and a half drive on this dirt road but we did it in a little over an hour.
+Getting to the Racetrack is an all-day adventure during the winter months when it gets dark early.
+The Racetrack road is located about 50 miles north of Furnace Creek, and then from there, it is about 27 miles down a dirt road where your speed will rarely ever reach more than 25 MPH.
+The road is not overly bad; however it is washboard almost the entire time and jumbles you around as you drive on it.
+Most people say to plan on an hour and a half drive on this dirt road, but we did it in a little over an hour.
 Make sure you have a car that is four-wheel drive or at least elevated.
-If you don’t you can always rent one from Farabee’s Jeep Rentals which is what we did.
+If you don’t, you can always rent one from Farabee’s Jeep Rentals, which is what we did.

-After about 20 miles you will reach Teakettle Junction which means you are about 6 miles from the Racetrack, and is also the place you turn off to get to Lost Burrow Mine.
-About a mile later you should start to see the Playa in the distance as it stands out from the other terrain like a sore thumb.
-You also will immediately notice the Grandstand which is the black rocks jutting out of the dry lake bed.
+After about 20 miles, you will reach Teakettle Junction, which means you are about 6 miles from the Racetrack, and this is also the place you turn off to get to Lost Burrow Mine.
+About a mile later, you should start to see the playa in the distance as it stands out from the other terrain like a sore thumb.
+You also will immediately notice the Grandstand, which is the black rocks jutting out of the dry lake bed.

-The other unique attraction here is The Grandstand.
+The other unique attraction here is the Grandstand.
 This small outcropping of rocks blatantly sticks out in the landscape of the dry lake bed.
 It is in the north part and is about a quarter of a mile walk from where you park.
 This area is unique as well and is about 65 feet high.
-You can see the Grandstand from very far away as it is so different then all of the surrounding landscape.
-Climbing up on their area is a great way to get 360 degree pictures of the Playa and the Racetrack.
+You can see the Grandstand from very far away as it is so different than all of the surrounding landscape.
+Climbing up on it is a great way to get 360-degree pictures of the Playa and the Racetrack.

 Here is a video of the Grandstand